mikolajkalwa/nodejs-validator-benchmark/README.md

 * [zod](https://www.npmjs.com/package/zod/v/3.22.4)
 * [myzod](https://www.npmjs.com/package/myzod/v/1.10.2) (with [validator](https://www.npmjs.com/package/validator/v/13.11.0))

-One note on myzod library - it doesn't have refined string validations built-in.
-According to the authors: "Myzod is not interested in reimplementing all possible string validations, i.e. isUUID, isEmail, isAlphaNumeric, etc. The myzod string validation can be easily extended via the withPredicate API.".
-In examples, they use https://www.npmjs.com/package/validator, thus this library is used in the implemented benchmarks.
+One note about the myzod library - it does not have refined string validation built-in: "Myzod is not interested in reimplementing all possible string validations, i.e. isUUID, isEmail, isAlphaNumeric, etc. The myzod string validation can be easily extended via the withPredicate API.".
+Implemented benchmarks use [validator](https://www.npmjs.com/package/validator) library because it is used in myzod examples.

 ### Benchmark implementation
-I've decided to check two variants:
+Two variants were checked:
-1. Validating only the object structure without validation of the actual content (similar to benchmarks implemented by myzod team).
+1. Validating only the object structure without verifying the actual content (similar to the benchmarks implemented by the myzod team).
-2. A bit more realistic example in which all actual content is checked against provided criteria.
+2. All actual content is checked against the provided criteria in a more realistic example.

-For the benchmarks, I've decided to use a tool created by Paolo Insogna - cronometro. https://github.com/ShogunPanda/cronometro
+All of the benchmarks were done on a 2020 MacBook Pro with the Apple M1 Chip using Node 20.10.0 and a tool made by Paolo Insogna, [Cronometro](https://www.npmjs.com/package/cronometro/v/1.2.0).
+The implementation can be found in the [GitHub repository](https://github.com/mikolajkalwa/nodejs-validator-benchmark).

 #### Tested object
 ```js